 In the last seven years, Bangladesh’s garment industry has increased its annual revenue from $19 billion to $34 billion, which is a spectacular 79% growth.
 This makes our country the second largest exporter of garments in the world that accounts for 80% of the nation’s total export earnings.

 Better labor regulations and safety conditions in recent years have played an important role in this growth.
 With these improvements in place, Bangladesh has become an attractive option for international clothing brands, especially those looking to diversify manufacturing locations

 The garment industry which includes companies like Posh Garments employs around 4.4 million people.
 Most of them are women and the industry contributes more than 11% to the country’s GDP.

 Despite several incidents in the past, the compliance and safety standards in some of the factories have improved tremendously.
 It was an extremely difficult task for the majority of the garment factory owners to spend millions to improve the conditions with very little contributions from the buyers and external sources.

 One of the recent successful initiatives is the formation of the Ready-Made Garments (RMG) Sustainability Council (RSC), which is a permanent safety monitoring body in the RMG sector in Bangladesh.
 The RSC is a private initiative of the Bangladesh Industry leaders, global brands, and local trade unions.

-Posh Garments Ltd has taken part in a detailed training program undertaken by the RSC to train the respective members of the company’s employees to reduce risk and accident in the workplace; increase awareness among all workers and staffs about safety issue so that everyone can identify the hazards and best practices.
+Posh Garments Ltd has taken part in a detailed training program undertaken by the RSC to train the respective members of the company’s employees to reduce risk and accidents in the workplace; increase awareness among all workers and staff about safety issues so that everyone can identify the hazards and best practices.

 A total of eight training sessions were held between the period of April 2018 and November 2020.
 Each session was conducted for 3 hours and the last training was conducted online due to the covid-19 pandemic.